wuvt/PiFmRds/README.md

 On rds, run both the rds_wuvt and rds_play scripts in the src directory. rds_wuvt generates the rds audio file, while rds_play plays it.
 If rds_wuvt is under maintenance or ceases to operate correctly, rds_play will continue to output the rds signal with static metadata.
 Systemd unit files coming soon.

+As of May 2016, the RDS signal is output via the headphone jack on the PCI DAC, with the PCM Headphone control set to 55%, or -15.5 dB gain.

 Credits for the underlying RDS encoder to [Christophe Jacquet](http://www.jacquet80.eu/) (F8FTK).

 Copyright 2016, released under the GNU GPL v3.